playframework/play-meta/releasing/play.md

 central promotion, you can drop the maven central staging repository.
 This can either be done through their corresponding web interfaces, or by using the `sonatypeDrop` sbt commands.

+The most common failure is a request timeout.
+Typically, you can see in the logs that all artifacts have been uploaded and the build fails with a timeout while closing the repository or promoting it.
+If that's the case, the easiest solution is to close and promote by hand on Sonatype.

 ## Before you release Play

 Check when was the last time scala-steward run on the repository and consider running it manually (it only runs monthly otherwise).

+Take this with a grain of salt.
+It's good and nice to have a release with the latest dependencies, but dependency updates at the last minute can come with surprises.

 ## Releasing Play